Arnav-12/VSDSquadron-Mini-Research-Internship/README.md

 | `or a5, a4, a3`        | R-Type          | `0x00e2f2b3`           |
 | `xor a6, a4, a3`       | R-Type          | `0x00e2f333`           |

-This table includes a variety of instructions for initializing, arithmetic operations, logic operations, branching, and memory access.
-Each instruction is shown with its encoding in 32-bit hexadecimal format.